Honeysuckle Divine: SCREW Magazine

 Bruce David introduced Divine to Al Goldstein, editor of SCREW.

 I first saw Honeysuckle as I walked into Jim Buckley's office, and there was this girl standing on her head shooting Jergens Lotion across the room—ejaculating it from her pussy onto the wall 19 feet away.
 I thought that was unbelievably disgusting, so naturally, we made her our symbol—like the Playboy Rabbit.

 She is without a doubt the most unhygienic mass of femininity I've ever encountered.
 She's a one-woman slum.
 Honeysuckle is so dirty even I wouldn't touch her.
 She would keep an army of 19 shrinks so busy that they'd need shrinks to take care of them.
 But you know something?
 She's a sweet, nice, almost innocent kind of creature.
 And she's the only person on the staff who calls me Mr. Goldstein.

 Divine wrote a column, "Diary of a Dirty Broad", for SCREW for several years.
 She appeared in Goldstein's movie, SOS: Screw on the Screen.

 In the mid-1970s Divine took a hiatus from her bawdy act after she was arrested several times for obscenity in Philadelphia, Boston, and both Syracuse and Albany, New York.
 During this time she continued to work as a stripper doing a more conventional routine under a different name.
 However, Divine made a triumphant return to her original act in February 1976 in Cleveland, Ohio.
 Divine went on to perform to packed houses all over America.
 Divine was arrested once again on April 5, 1976 in Philadelphia as a "threat to local standards."
 Charged with open lewdness, the case was quashed and that decision was upheld by the Pennsylvania Supreme Court because her acts were performed before a consenting audience.

 In late 1976, Divine began writing a regular column called "The Beehive" for Cheri magazine.
 On March 8, 1977, Divine was arrested for performing at the Aquarius Adult Center in Gloucester, New Jersey.
 This was followed by yet another arrest in New York in April 1977.
 In January 1979, Divine performed one of her best received shows at the Mitchell Brothers O'Farrell Theatre in San Francisco.
 In June 1983, Divine performed as part of a show called "Portable Vaudeville" at a theater in Amsterdam.
 Divine continued to tour the country and perform in clubs throughout the mid-1980s.

 Divine has long since retired from the burlesque and striptease circuits.
 As of 2014, she was living in a small town in her native Illinois.

+Other accomplishments

+On June 16, 1978, Honeysuckle Divine's associate Kellie Everts gave her Fatima speech in front of the White House in Washington, D.C.
+Divine had arranged for it and initially applied for the permit for the event before Everts had even arrived in Washington.